What The Client Wanted

 The landlord required a company that could both advise and implement a method to remove the existing coatings and apply new industrial grade coatings to match the same colour as the original coatings.

-As this was a listed building there was very strict guidelines that has to be adhered to and also some very tight deadlines that had financial penalties should any works run over, failing the project handover dates.
+As this was a listed building there was very strict guidelines that has to be adhered to during repairs, and also some very tight deadlines that had financial penalties should any works run over, failing the project handover dates.

 What We Did

 We attended the site to review the current conditions of the building and based on a survey and many consultations, including with the heritage society, a method was approved.
 We then attended the site to produce a sample for the client to review before works commenced.